Publish or perish!

 In the research community the producers of academic publications are also the consumers, so you can learn a great deal about the ‘shopping mall' from your own viewpoint as a consumer.
 When you are considering buying a scholarly book, what are the ‘must-haves' (I need to buy this) as opposed to the ‘nice-to-haves' (I'll get it out of the library)?
 With acquisitions budgets under unprecedented pressure, the same issues are critical to library purchasing decisions: do we need this as part of our core collection, or shall we get it on interlibrary loan?
 If everyone opts for the latter, the market simply isn't there.
 The ‘must have'qualities need to be at the fore of a successful book proposal.

 While Barry argues for ways to ease the transition between the two worldviews, I think that in the current climate it's impossible to inhabit both at once.
 So get the PhD under your belt before you enter the shopping mall.
 Then it will be time to ask yourself: what are the implications, the applications, the benefits of your research (whether empirical, archival, methodological, theoretical)?
 Where does it lead and what is its value?
 What are its claims to significance and durability?
 If at the finishing post of the PhD you're feeling a bit jaded for all this, then wait until you have the necessary distance on your project and can recover the passion that led you to spend years of your life on it.
 After all, if you aren't still convinced that it matters and excited by what it yields, who else will be?

 Josie's top tips for publishing your research:

-Josie Dixon runs publishing workshops for final-year PhD students and postdocs across the UK and internationally (see Vitae's database of trainers and developers for details).
+Josie Dixon runs publishing workshops for final-year PhD students and postdocs across the UK and internationally.
 She was formerly Academic Publishing Director at Palgrave Macmillan and Senior Commissioning Editor at CUP.